Boris-Em/BEMAnalogClock/README.md

 And here is the result of the above example.
 The 30th graduation of the clock is longer than the other ones.
 One graduation in every five graduation is also longer than the rest.</p>

 You can use the BOOL property `enableGraduations` to activate or deactivate the graduations on the clock.
-If it is set to YES the graduations will be visible, if set to NO, they won't (default value is NO).
+If it is set to YES the graduations will be visible, if set to NO, they won't (default value is YES).

 ### Status reporting